 In other words, digital stabilization.
 Since I use the camera at maximum optical zoom, any little bit of stabilization helps.
 The digital stabilization is decent, I found it quite helpful when recording videos.

 Transferring Files via Wire Takes a Long Time ❌

 Transferring files is a pain.
 Yes, it comes with a standard micro USB cable and you can use it to copy files to your computer.
 The problem?
-File transfer speed is crazy-slow!
+The file transfer speed is crazy slow!

 Using their Snap Bridge APP to send files to my phone works faster than transferring files with the USB cable.